HussainAther/philosophy/causality/emergence.md

 the emergent properties to remain well-defined from the contextual topology of L. It also tells us which properties of L are relevant to the contextual emergence of H.

-The interplay of context and stability across levels of description is the core of contextual emergence.
-Its proper implementation requires an appropriate definition of individual and statistical states at these levels.
-This means in particular that it would not be possible to construct emergent observables in Hi from Li directly, without the intermediate step to Ls.
-And it would be equally impossible to construct these emergent observables without the downward confinement arising from higher-level contextual constraints.

-In this spirit, bottom-up and top-down strategies are interlocked with one another in such a way that the construction of contextually emergent observables is self-consistent.
-Higher-level contexts are required to implement lower-level stability conditions leading to proper lower-level partitions, which in turn are needed to define those lower-level statistical states that are co-extensional (not necessarily identical) with higher-level individual states and their associated observables.

-As an example, consider the transition from classical point mechanics over statistical mechanics to thermodynamics.
-Step (1) in the discussion above is here the step from point mechanics to statistical mechanics, essentially based on the formation of an ensemble distribution.
-Particular properties of a many-particle system are defined in terms of a statistical ensemble description (e.g., as moments of a many-particle distribution function) which refers to the statistical state of an ensemble (Ls) rather than the individual states of single particles (Li).

-An example for an observable associated with the statistical state of a many-particle system is its mean kinetic energy, which can be calculated from the the Maxwell-Boltzmann distribution of the momenta of all N particles.
-The expectation value of kinetic energy is defined as the limit of its mean value for infinite N.
+This interplay between upward and downard strategies lets the system remain self-consistent. moving from a higher context to a lower one requires the stability conditions to lead to lower-level partitions of the system while moving to a higher context means the statistics of lower-level states extend to higher-level individual states we can observe.

+We can even demonstrate the relationship between different fields of science through contextual emergence.
+Moving from classical point mechanics, involving forces due to gravitational effects and electromagnetism, to statistical mechanics to thermodynamics illustrates this phenomena.
+From point mechanics to statistical mechanics particles or other individual units (Li) form ensemble distributions which can be studied using statistics.
+We can define many-particle systems with statistical ensemble descriptions (Ls) like momenta or energy of distributions, such as the Maxwell-Boltzmann distribution for N particles.
+From there, we can find mean kinetic energy, Gibbs free energy, entropy, and other statistical quantities.

 Step (2) is the step from statistical mechanics to thermodynamics.
 Concerning observables, this is the step from the expectation value of a momentum distribution of a particle ensemble (Ls) to the temperature